Multi-Parameter Mechanisms for Consumer Surplus Maximization: Improved Approximations for Two Agents

-\begin{theorem} Mechanism \ref{algo:G-optimal} obtains surplus utility that is a $5/4$-approximation to $\mathcal{G}(\Vec v)$ \end{theorem} \begin{proof} Index the bidders in decreasing order of value such that we have $v_1 \geq v_2$.
+Now, we turn to the analysis of the mechanism's utility.
+Index the bidders in decreasing order of value such that we have $v_1 \geq v_2$.
 As demonstrated in \cite{hartline2008optimal}, in the special case of two agents and a single item, $\mathcal{G}(\Vec v)$ is equal to the better of performing a Vickrey auction or random allocation.
 In other words, we have that $\mathcal{G}(\Vec v) = \max\left\{v_1-v_2, \frac{v_1+v_2}{2}\right\}$\footnote{We note that in the proof of Proposition 4.1 in \cite{hartline2008optimal}, after arguing that $\mathcal{G}(\Vec v)$ is the better of a Vickrey auction or random allocation in the case of two agents, they incorrectly compute that $\mathcal{G}(\Vec v) = \max\left\{v_1-\frac{v_2}{2}, \frac{v_1+v_2}{2}\right\}$.
 This leads them to give an incorrect lower bound of $4/3 > 5/4$ on the approximation achievable by any mechanism.}

 Consider first the case that $v_1 > 3v_2$.
 Then, we have that $\frac{v_1}{2} > \frac{3v_2}{2}$ and thus $\mathcal{G}(\Vec v) = v_1 - v_2 > \frac{v_1 + v_2}{2}$.
 In this case, the mechanism obtains surplus On the other hand, if $v_1 \leq 3v_2$ we have that $\mathcal{G}(\Vec v) = \frac{v_1 + v_2}{2} \geq v_1 - v_2$.
 In this case, our mechanism obtains surplus \end{proof}